harsha4824/Project-Milestone-01/docs/projectManagementPlan.md

 ## 1.2 **Project Organisation**
 The Structure of the project is a hierarchy shown in link below:
 - [Project Structure](https://github.com/chaturkurma/Project-Milestone-01/blob/master/docs/ProjectStructure.md)
+ Chart in the above link to depicts the lines of authority,responsibility and communication within the project.
 ### 1.2.1 **External Interfaces**
+Users/Stdents are the external who are going to use the Product.
 ### 1.2.2 **Internal Structure**
+This project requires project manager, web developer, content, UI developer and database analyst.
+All the staff working for the must be skilled and trained.

 ### 1.2.3 **Roles and Responsibilities**

  <table class="table table-dark">